 Your social media can do wonders for your brand’s visibility and your SEO.
 It can help you to build a following and increase your leads.
 It can also improve the click-through rates for your website.

 However, it’s not as simple as sharing a few posts a week and leaving it to do it’s thing.

 You need to ensure your profile and the content you’re sharing is properly optimised to reach the right people.
 And, build the right image for your brand.

 Just like your website’s SEO, you want to optimise any content you’re sharing.
 Do this by researching the right keywords and hashtags to use to reach your target audience.
 You also need to monitor your analytics and adapt content to suit your audience’s needs.

 A comprehensive social media strategy takes a lot of time and regular analysis to make it a success.
 However, once you’ve started to build a reputation and strong following, you will maximise your chances to improve your site traffic and leads.

 Hiring A Marketing Consultant To Manage Your Social Media

 The process of optimising your social media accounts is relatively easy to do.
-However, the day-to-day management of them can be very time-consuming.
+However, the day-to-day management can be very time-consuming.

 This is where things can become difficult.
 Trying to build an optimised social media presence, without having enough time to do it.

 Many companies, especially start-ups, choose to outsource their social media and overall content marketing strategy to a marketing consultant.
-I have years’ worth of experience, and a team of professionals who can manage your day-to-day social media.
+I have a wealth of experience, and a team of professionals who can manage your day-to-day social media.